earlephilhower/arduino-pico/docs/eeprom.rst

 While the Raspberry Pi Pico RP2040 does not come with an EEPROM onboard, we simulate one by using a single 4K chunk of flash at the end of flash space.

-**Note that this is a simulated EEPROM and will only support the numeber of writes as the onboard flash chip, not the 100,000 or so of a real EEPROM.**
+**Note that this is a simulated EEPROM and will only support the number of writes as the onboard flash chip, not the 100,000 or so of a real EEPROM.**
 Therefore, do not frequently update the EEPROM or you may prematurely wear out the flash.